carrotflakes/corus/README.md

 - Sine: produce a sine wave at a given frequency.
 - Share: shareable node wrapper.
 - Controller: allows dynamic changes to inner node.
+- Map: map the signal by arbitrary function.

 ## Author